akharrou/QuickDocs/QuickDocs-Markdown.md

 -	The rendered output looks like this:

-	Here's a simple footnote,[^1] and here's a longer one.[^bignote].
+	Here's a simple footnote,[^1] and here's a longer one.[^bignote]

 	[^1]: This is a footnote example.
 	[^bignote]: Here's another foot note example, one with multiple paragraphs and code.

 	    Indent paragraphs to include them in the footnote.
 	    `{ my code }`
 	    Add as many paragraphs as you like.

 ## 3.6.
 Escape Characters